tytydraco/yessleep/out/As_a_boy_I_once_saw_demons_circling_an_old_monk_like_carrion_birds_turning_the_sky_black.md

 “He is bloodied, but his head is unbowed,” I said to myself, thinking.
 It seemed to have great relevance, but I couldn’t understand why.

 As the demons approached, the lightning began to strike closer and closer to the monk.
 The ground shook with each blast, and I feared the mountain may fall apart from the strength of the crash.
 The first row of demons had seen the monk.
 The bloodlust and loathing that showed from their eyes made me scared.
+When the wind blew, a smell filled the area, like burning sulfur mixed with the odor of decomposing roadkill.
 I took a step back into the forest, trying to hide myself as best as I could.

 But as they approached, the monk opened his eyes.
 Light seemed to stream from within him, great waves of it that came from his eyes.